 Afghanistan has its first national park, and the major attraction is Band-e-Amir Lakes.
 Once a popular tourist attraction, this chain of six brilliant blue lakes is seen as the promise of a brighter future for a country marred by decades of war.
 Located in north-central Afghanistan's Bamiyan Province, the sparkling lakes sit in stark contrast to the red limestone cliffs of the ancient Hazarajat Mountains.
 To follow the rugged terrain of this western Hindu Kush range is to follow the footsteps of Alexander the Great, Ghenghis Khan, Marco Polo and travelers of the historic Silk Road.
 While still a destination for the daring and adventuresome, Band-e-Amir Lakes is welcoming thousands of visitors every year.

 Band-e-Amir was first declared a national park in 1973 but did not achieve legal status until April, 2009.
 Joining with the Afghan government, the U. S. Agency for International Development and Wildlife Conservation Society conducted wildlife surveys, laid out park boundaries and developed the park management plan now in operation.
-Covering approximately 230 square miles, Band-e-Amir facilities include a ranger station, entrance gate, restrooms, and recreational paddle boats open to visitors.
+The park encompasses about 230 square miles.
+Amenities include restrooms, a ranger station, and recreational paddle boats.
 Band-e-Amir's pristine lake water and unique geologic features are now protected by Afghanistan's National Environmental Protection Agency, Ministry of Agriculture, Irrigation and Livestock, and the Band-e-Amir Protected Area Committee.
 Recognizing the value of this site, the groundwork has been laid for Band-e-Amir Lakes to receive UNESCO World Heritage status.

 From west to east the Band-e-Amir Lakes (Dam of the Ruler) are: Band-e-Gholaman (Dam of Slaves), Band-e-Qambar (Groom's Dam), Band-e-Haibat (Dam of Fear at 1211 acres and average depth of 262 feet), Band-e-Panir (Dam of Cheese, the smallest lake with a diameter of 328 feet), Band-e-Pudina (Mint Dam or Wild Mint Dam), and Band-e-Zulfiqar (Dam of Ali's Sword at 222 acres).
 At the end of the chain the Band-e Amir River flows down the northern slopes of the Hindu Kush and disappears into the desert near the Tajikistan border.